AyoobAli/pyfuzz/README.md

    - Add multi-threading option.
    - Add a spider option.

+## Disclaimer

+PyFuzz is intended for educational and legal testing purposes only.
+Use of this tool for attacking web applications without prior mutual consent is illegal and could lead to a lawsuit.

    - ~~Add option to replace variables in the provided list (Ex.: Replace "somepage.{#ext}" with "somepage.php").~~
    - ~~Add the ability to filter results based on a string in the response body.~~